Catalog Description

 Lecture:

 1. Online lecture and video tutorial on using Discover to search for information in a variety of formats.
 Special emphasis on identifying and limiting by source types.
-Student will gain searching skills and demonstrate understanding by doing a guided exercise on searching in Discover.
+Students will gain searching skills and demonstrate understanding by doing a guided exercise on searching in Discover.
+Students will also engage with and reflect on the intellectual aspects of knowledge acquisition and its use.

 Distance Learning